membraneframework/membrane_demo/rtmp_to_hls/README.md

 > sudo apt-get update
 > ```

-> In case of issues with compilation of membrane_h264_ffmpeg_plugin, enter:
+> In case of issues with the compilation of membrane_h264_ffmpeg_plugin, enter:
 >
 > ```shell
 > mix deps.update bundlex
 > ```

-Finally, you can start the phoenix server:
+Finally, you can start the Phoenix server:

 ```shell
 mix phx.server